 Cape Town is one of the most beautifully situated cities in the world.
 Cradled by Table Mountain, it has immense charm and historical interest, while it's unique cultural blend of part African, part European and part Asian, makes for a cosmopolitan dining experience.
 Take the cable car or walk up Table Mountain, visit the colorful Malay quarter or meander through the wonderful Kirstenbosch Botanical Gardens.
 Browse through the vibrant Greenmarket Square, take a boat trip to Robben Island or simply relax on the beach.
 When you want to explore further, the Cape Peninsula offers one of the finest coastal drives in Africa to the Cape of Good Hope.
 Here, you might see whales breaching just off the bay or quirky African penguins on Boulder's beach.
 With so much to do and see in Cape Town, adventure truly awaits!

 Today, you will head out on a half day private exploration of Cape Town, known affectionately as the Mother City.
 During this tour, you will visit the Houses of Parliament, the Castle, which was built between 1666 and 1679 and is South Africa’s oldest building, the vibrant Greenmarket Square and the beautiful Company Gardens.
 Of course, no tour of the city is complete without a trip up Table Mountain.
-From the top of this magnificent site, you are rewarded with spectacular aerial views over the city and the scenic Peninsula.
+From the top of this magnificent attraction, you are rewarded with spectacular aerial views over the city and the scenic Peninsula.
 Please note that the cable car ride up Table Mountain is not included in the tour, as it is a weather dependent activity.